24 Hours in Portland, Oregon: The Perfect Itinerary For First-Timers

 The Mark Spencer Hotel

-Located in Pearl District, this excellent hotel charms with its spacious contemporary rooms.
-Staying here, you’ll enjoy extra amenities like a 24-hour fitness center and free WiFi.
+Located in the Pearl District, this excellent hotel charms with its spacious contemporary rooms.
+We’re big fans of the extra amenities here, kike a 24-hour fitness center and free WiFi.

 Inn at Northrup Station